 SSRI is here to help!
-Our Connection Bar offers a consulting service staffed by advanced graduate students and postdoctoral fellows, who are on call from 10 a.m. to 6 p.m.
-Monday through Friday during the academic year, and available to consult on all stages of the research process.
-Connection Bar staffers can offer quick advice on such topics as:
+Our Connection Bar offers a consulting service staffed by advanced graduate students, postdoctoral fellows, and SSRI research staff.
+This team is available by appointment to consult on all stages of the research process.
+Team members can offer quick advice on such topics as:

 - Model development and hypothesis specification